Shin-pete/Seizure_Detection_With_Machine_Learning/README.md

 Unfortunately, our features are anonymized, so there may not be a great deal we can learn from exploring those features.
 We can still normalize and standardize these features and see how they perform when we run them with our machine learning models.
 But before we do that we have one final data preprocessing step involves the Y variable.
 There are 5 different things being captured with this.
 Seizure activity is being recorded when y is 1.
 To prepare this portion of the data, we can just run a loop through y and whenever y is not equal to one, set y to 0.
 Now that our data is prepared, we can split for our testing purposes.

 Import train_test_split from sklearn.model_selection and train the dataset with a test size of .25.
 Before we get to running any tests, let's check for multicollinearity within the dataset.
-The heat map below demonstrates that multicollinearity within the dataset is largely pretty low so Principal Component Analysis is likely not necessary.
+The heat map below demonstrates that multicollinearity within the dataset is low so Principal Component Analysis is unlikely necessary.

 Upon applying a variety of machine learning models, we find that the top two models are Source Vector Machines and Random Forest Classifiers with RF's slightly edging out SVMs.
 When then perform some gridsearch to help tune our parameters and get our ideal model.